-If you’re looking for mirrors that will guarantee that you look good, stick with larger, flatter mirrors.
-The ones that have flat surfaces won’t convex or change with the lighting, the position, or the placement.
-Larger mirrors show you a full view of your body, so you’ll typically look better than in smaller mirrors.
+If you’re looking for mirrors that guarantee you look good, stick with larger, flatter mirrors.
+The ones that have flat surfaces won’t be convex or change with the lighting, the position, or the placement.
+Larger mirrors show you a full body view, so you’ll typically look better than in smaller mirrors.
 If you’re looking at a vanity mirror, it might accentuate features in your face and not give you a good impression of your overall appearance.

 Keep your mirrors clean and in good condition, too.
-Cracks and splits and even a buildup of dirt can distort the way a mirror reflects an image.
+Cracks, splits, and even a dirt buildup can distort how a mirror reflects an image.
 And, as we said in the beginning, feeling good about how you look in the mirror has a lot more to do with self-image than anything.

 Also, it’s important to note that mirrors are more accurate than cameras.
 Cameras allow for aberrations that can affect the image quality.
-Granted, we’ve discussed that not all mirrors are accurate, but if it’s between a high-quality mirror and a camera, the mirror wins.
+Granted, we’ve discussed that not all mirrors are accurate, but the mirror wins if it’s between a high-quality mirror and a camera.

 Choose Carefully, but Choose to Love Yourself First

-Fortunately, there are plenty of different mirrors out there in all kinds of styles and sizes to suit about every need.
-Now that you know more about how to look your best and why mirrors might be deceiving you, you can confidently move forward in choosing a better mirror in the future.
-Before you purchase a mirror, make sure that you have a chance to test it out at the height at which you’ll install it.
+Fortunately, plenty of different mirrors exist in all kinds of styles and sizes to suit every need.
+Now that you know more about how to look your best and why mirrors might be deceiving you, you can confidently choose a better mirror in the future.
+Before you purchase a mirror, ensure you can test it at the height you’ll install it.
 That way, you’ll know it gives you the right image from the start.

-Self-image is hard to maintain and when you’ve got so many variables in the everyday mirror, it’s no wonder why people are always checking to see how they look—it could change at any moment.
-Several factors affect the quality of mirrors and the images they reflect, but when you take the time to choose a high-quality model and install it properly, you’ll find you have a lot less animosity toward mirrors in the future.
+Self-image is hard to maintain, and when you’ve got so many variables in the everyday mirror, it’s no wonder why people are always checking to see how they look—it could change at any moment.
+Several factors affect the quality of mirrors and the images they reflect.
+Still, when you take the time to choose a high-quality model and install it properly, you’ll have much less animosity toward mirrors in the future.

 Related: How To Decorate With Mirrors